PingOne Advanced Identity Cloud

 Authentication session allowlisting is an optional feature that maintains a list of in-progress authentication sessions and their progress in the authentication flow to protect against replay attacks.

-When authentication session allowlisting is enabled, Identity Cloud generates a key-value pair for each authentication session and stores it for the length of the authentication flow in the following ways:
+When authentication session allowlisting is enabled, Advanced Identity Cloud generates a key-value pair for each authentication session and stores it for the length of the authentication flow in the following ways:

-• For server-side authentication sessions, Identity Cloud creates the key-value pair as a session property in the authentication session.
+• For server-side authentication sessions, Advanced Identity Cloud creates the key-value pair as a session property in the authentication session.

-Each time the authentication flow reaches an authentication node, Identity Cloud modifies the value of the stored key-value pair and sends it to the user or client that it is authenticating.
-The next request to Identity Cloud to continue the authentication flow must contain the key-value pair and must match the value expected by Identity Cloud.
+Each time the authentication flow reaches an authentication node, Advanced Identity Cloud modifies the value of the stored key-value pair and sends it to the user or client that it is authenticating.
+The next request to Advanced Identity Cloud to continue the authentication flow must contain the key-value pair and must match the value expected by Advanced Identity Cloud.

-If the authenticating user or client cannot provide the key-value pair with the values Identity Cloud expects, Identity Cloud would not continue the authentication flow, therefore protecting the authentication flow against malicious users wanting to rewind the authentication flow to a previous node.
+If the authenticating user or client cannot provide the key-value pair with the values Advanced Identity Cloud expects, Advanced Identity Cloud would not continue the authentication flow, therefore protecting the authentication flow against malicious users wanting to rewind the authentication flow to a previous node.

 For more information about the allowlisting setting, refer to Trees.